datalad-handbook/book/docs/code_from_chapters/yale.rst

    cd bids-data

-The "text2git" procedure pre-created a useful dataset configuration that will make version control workflows with files of varying sizes easier.
+The "text2git" procedure pre-created a useful dataset configuration that will make version control workflows with files of varying sizes and types easier.

 Version control
 ^^^^^^^^^^^^^^^